OpenTranslationBible/open-bible/en-GB/18.Job/md/job-15.md

 ## Job 15:30

-> He will not escape the darkness;
+> He will not find refuge from the darkness;
 > a flame will wither his shoots,
 > and the breath of God’s mouth will carry him away.